NASEF Announces Preliminary Findings on Diversity, Inclusion, and STEAM Learning Achieved through High School Esports

-(Orange County, CA – June 18, 2019) – Today at the Games for Change Festival in New York City, the North America Scholastic Esports Federation (NASEF) shared preliminary findings and plans for future research related to diversity, inclusion, and STEAM learning in its high school esports clubs and the esports world at large.
+(Orange County, CA – July 29, 2019) – Last month at the Games for Change Festival in New York City, the North America Scholastic Esports Federation (NASEF) shared preliminary information and plans for future research related to diversity, inclusion, and STEAM learning in its high school esports clubs and the esports world at large.

-Working with UC Irvine, NASEF recently surveyed club members about their experiences in esports.
-Overall findings support that NASEF creates a safe and inclusive environment.
+Working with Daniel Wehrenfennig, Ph.D., Vice-Chair of the Advisory Council on Campus Climate, Culture and Inclusion at UC Irvine, NASEF recently surveyed club members about their experiences in esports.
+This survey revealed some student perceptions and attitudes and also demonstrated that NASEF creates a safe and inclusive environment.

-- Overall, participants report low levels of racial tension.
+- Overall, participants report low levels of racial tension in their Clubs.

 - Overall, participants report that the esports program works to make everyone feel included regardless of identity.

 - Overall, participants report that they know who they can talk to if they encounter/witness harassment or bullying and say they would report it if they experienced it.

 - The NASEF Code of Conduct is a valuable tool for setting and maintaining behavior standards.

 One response demonstrates the value of NASEF’s engaged General Managers (teacher advisor) to the teams and individual students: “When we were having our regular club time, our general manager [helped] us better to stop cursing, to stop being hateful.
 The individual often was disrespectful to other members of the club, forcing us to take further action and temporarily suspending him.
 Eventually, he started to act a bit better as an individual, not just around the esports room but at school too.”